cmac994/KerbalWeatherProject/README.md

 ### Acknowledgements

 * KSP Developer Squad and KSP creator Felipe Falanghe.
 * KSP Modding Community – specifically KSP forum users linuxgurugamer, JoePatrick1, Fengist, DaMichel, NathanKell, and DMagic.
-These mod developers in particular, by pubishing their code publicly, provided a valuable teaching tool which facillitated many of the advancements implemented in KWP.
-Without their prior work, incporating weather data into KSP would have been exceedingly difficult.
+These mod developers, by publishing their code publicly, provided a valuable teaching tool which facilitated many of the advancements implemented in KWP.
+Without their prior work, incorporating weather data into KSP would have been exceedingly difficult.

 ### References
 Manley (2016), Can Kerbal Space Program Really Teach Rocket Science? https://www.youtube.com/watch?v=ogC6ds81gek.
 Accessed 12 December 2020.